A Guide on Open-End Funds

 Rate this article 3 reviewsbased on

 The main characteristic of an open-end fund refers to the fact that its investors can issue an unlimited amount of shares, as oppossed to the closed-end fund, in which the number of shares are limited.
-Investors who are interested in how to start a fund as an open-ended structure should know that they can invest in stocks and bonds.
+Investors who are interested in setting up an investment fund as an open-ended structure should know that they can invest in stocks and bonds.

 The main traits of an open-end fund